ScilifelabDataCentre/Anubis/README.md

 The configuration values can be set in one of two ways:

 1. Environment variables that specify the configuration values.
 2. Using a file `settings.json` containing the configuration values.
-This file can be located in the source directory `Anubis/anubis` or in a directory `Anubis/site`, which you must create.
+The path of this file can be specified by the environment variable ANUBIS_SETTINGS_FILEPATH or it can be located in a directory `Anubis/site`, which you must create.

 The following configuration settings need to be set: